filewallio/filewall-smtpd/README.md

 Filewall.io postfix filter
 ===================

-This is Python code to achieve Advanced Content Filtering in Postfix ( http://www.postfix.org/FILTER_README.html ) with filewall.io .
+This is Python code to achieve Advanced Content Filtering with https://filewall.io in Postfix ( http://www.postfix.org/FILTER_README.html ) .
 This Python code listens on one port to get emails from Postfix, then .. does its magic..  and then re-inject the mail into Postfix.

 What you need to do on Postfix side is to edit configuration according to the suggestions made in the Advanced